alexa/ask-sdk-controls/doc/userGuide.md

 The name should clearly and succinctly represent the purpose so that other developers can write rendering code and reuse them in other contexts.
-Always look to see if an existing system act meets a need before defining a new one, but don't use an act that doesn't precisely represent what needs to be communicated -- it is better to create a new act in such situations.
+Always look to see if an existing system act meets a need before defining a new one, but don't use an act that doesn't precisely represent what needs to be communicated — it is better to create a new act in such situations.

 ### 5.4.1.
 Content acts

-Content acts describe "something to tell the user".
-A common content act is `ValueSetAct` which means "tell the user that a value was received and recorded".
+Content acts describe "something to tell the user."
+A common content act is `ValueSetAct` which means "tell the user that a value was received and recorded."
 The default rendering is "OK, {value}" but it could equally be rendered as nothing at all. `ValueSetAct` is used to provide feedback to the user so that they are aware things are going well and can also provide "implicit confirmation" if the rendered prompt includes the value itself.
 Note the